alexharri/website/posts/planes.md

 <SmallNote label="" center>How this optimization works can be found in chapter 5.4.4 of [Real-Time Collision Detection by Christer Ericson][further_reading].</SmallNote>

-Which completes our plane-plane intersection implementation:
+This completes our plane-plane intersection implementation:

 ```cs
 Line PlanePlaneIntersection(Plane p1, Plane p2) {